maen08/collatz/README.md

 #### Aim
-The aim of this project, is to find the general formula for the conjecture that gives the number of terms (Total Sequence Order - TSO) by applying the concepts of programming or any tech related field.
+The aim of this project, is to find the general formula for the conjecture that gives the number of terms (Total Sequence Order - TSO) by applying the concepts of programming or any tech related field (AI/ML/NN).

 #### Contribution